Conditions for appointment as an analyst

 - upon completion of the investigation, as soon as practicable, provide the importer with the result of the investigation and any review of decision.
 The final decision will be at the discretion of the department.

 Section 42 of the Act makes provision for reconsideration of decisions.
-Where an importer decides to appeal the decision to fail a food, they must, apply in writing to the Secretary of the Department of Agriculture for a reconsideration of the decision (Note: this is usually delegated to a senior officer to reconsider on behalf of the Secretary).
+Where an importer decides to appeal the decision to fail a food, they must, apply in writing to the Secretary of the Department of Agriculture, Water and the Environment for a reconsideration of the decision (Note: this is usually delegated to a senior officer to reconsider on behalf of the Secretary).
 If the Secretary or delegate upholds the initial decision, the importer may then apply to the Administrative Appeals Tribunal (AAT) to review the matter.